steevanb/php-collection/README.md

 ### php-typed-array

 Bored of not knowing value type in array ?
-You are at right spot !
+You are at the right spot !

 With `php-typed-array`, you can type your array values.
 How ?
 Cause now you will use object instead of array, who can control their values.